-Our net revenues decreased from \$985.3 million in 2011 to \$969.1 million in 2012 and increased to \$1.519.6 million in 2013.
-We had an operating income of \$11.5 million and a net income of \$0.3 million in 2011.
-We had an operating loss of \$179.0 million and a net loss of \$242.5 million in 2012.
-We had an operating loss of \$221.4 million and a net loss of \$258.9 million in 2013.
+Our net revenues increased from \$1,519.6 million in 2013 to \$1,561.5 million in 2014 and decreased to \$1,282.0 million in 2015.
+We recorded an operating income of \$29.3 million and a net loss of \$5.1 million in 2015, compared to an operating income of \$8.2 million and a net loss of \$33.6 million in 2014, and an operating loss of \$221.4 million and a net loss of \$258.9 million in 2013.

-Our shipment growth is driven by industry demand for solar power products and power, our ability to win market share from our competitors, our ability to manage our manufacturing capacity and production output, and our ability to improve operational efficiencies.
-The most significant factors that affect the financial performance and results of operations of our solar power products are:
+Our growth is driven by industry demand for solar power products and power, our ability to win market share from our competitors, our ability to manage our manufacturing capacity and production output, and our ability to improve operational efficiencies.
+Significant factors that affect the financial performance and results of operations of our solar power products are:

-- imposition of anti-dumping and countervailing orders;
+- · imposition of anti-dumping and countervailing orders;

-- industry demand and product pricing;
+- · industry demand and product pricing;

 - manufacturing capabilities;

-- advancements in process technologies;
+- · advancements in process technologies;

-- availability and prices of raw materials; and
+- · availability and prices of raw materials;

-- government subsidies and incentives.
+- · government subsidies and incentives; and

+- · solar power project development.